xcart/xcart-docs/_pages/kb_en/general_setup/migration/migration-from-xcart4/step-2-migration-process.md

 This is the final step of the process, when your data has been successfully migrated.
 ![mw_14.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_14.png)

-If you experience problems that the process freezes in the middle of migration, [increase your server time limit](#system-requirements) or decrease [the **migration_chunk_length** setting](#technical-side-of-how-the-module-transfers-the-data) in etc/config.local.php.
+If you experience problems that the process freezes in the middle of migration, {% link "increase your server time limit" ref_19hsx4O9 %} or decrease {% link "**migration_chunk_length** setting" ref_1IAKq4cq %} in `etc/config.local.php`.

 If you want to do another migration (e.g. to finish the migration after testing it in the Demo mode), you can restart the migration wizard using the **Restart wizard** button:
 ![mw_15.png]({{site.baseurl}}/attachments/ref_Ah935naM/mw_15.png)